Hamzu24/FNAF_Horror_Game/README.md

 When first playing, do the tutorial on the homescreen.
 All the controls should be explained.

 IMPORTANT: set the screen width to 1700px and screen height to 1050px to properly play (fullscreen cannot work).
 Reload the page once the width and height have been corrected.
-You can see the width and height with window.scree.height and window.screen.width in the console.
+You can see the width and height with window.screen.height and window.screen.width in the console.